Aang33/Daisy-s-Garden/README.md

 # Daisy-s-Garden
 Re-imagined Space Invaders game.
 This project utilizes the basic functions of a Space Invaders game  while expanding upon newer features such as the following:
-* character customization, using .png and .gif files to personalize frontend development of game
+* character customization, using .png and .gif files to personalize the frontend development of the game
-* lives function, 3 hearts are used to function as extra lives *our error handling, in functions such as key bindings, check for lives, and alien collision
+* lives function, 3 hearts are used to function as extra lives
+* our error handling in functions include key bindings, check for lives, and alien collision

 # external libraries
 About Turtle